 Making money with Airbnb arbitrage is getting more popular as you don’t need to own a property to become a host.
 By conducting thorough market research and obtaining all the necessary permission, you will be able to pay for your rent and get a chance to become a prosperous full-time host.

-To enhance your business and elevate the guest experience, you can go one step further and automate your business.
+To enhance your short-term rental business and elevate the guest experience, you can go one step further and automate your business.
 Saving more time on routine operations will open more opportunities for growing your business and, consequently, your vacation rental income.